 History: 1733 military road.
 Wade.
 Crieff to Dalnacardoch road.
-Contracted out to John Stewart of Canagan.
+The work was contracted out to John Stewart of Canagan.
 Known earlier as Canagan Bridge.
 The Kynachan estate is now a Forrestry park.
 Mr Stewart was paid £200 but contracted to maintain the bridge for 20 years, at his own expense.
-The contract still exists.
+The contract papers still exist.

 One segmental arch, 55ft + 1 flood arch, 11 ft wide.
 Enormous single buttress on upstream side.
 Very markedly humped.
 Random un-coursed, but well faced rubble on upper parts.
 Lower spandrels have some rough coursed and squared rubble.
 Voussoirs in rubble.
 Appears to be semi-harled.
 Cramping.
 The brass plate with 1730 date is a little early.
 A Kings-house from the same period is adjacent.

 This is not a typical Wade bridge - perhaps reflects a subcontractor.-Only a few of his bridges were actually built by the army.
 This one is more humped and better built than usual.